Keyboard shortcuts

 Validation

-Akāmu queries the _validation-persist.<domain> TXT record, verifies the issuer domain matches dns_persist_issuer_domain, and checks that the accounturi matches the requesting ACME account URL.
+Akāmu queries the _validation-persist.<domain> TXT record, verifies the issuer domain matches one of the configured dns_persist_issuer_domains, and checks that the accounturi matches the requesting ACME account URL.
 If both match, the authorization is marked valid.

 What it adds